-- (a) For the purposes specified in Article 70(a) and (b) and until such time as the strategic points have been specified in the Subsidiary Arrangements, the Agency inspectors shall have access to any location where the initial report or any inspections carried out in connection with it indicate that nuclear material is present; - (b) For the purposes specified in Article 70(c) the inspectors shall have access to any location of which the Agency has been notified in accordance with Articles 91(d)(iii) or 94(d)(iii); - (c) For the purposes specified in Article 71 the inspectors shall have access only to the strategic points specified in the Subsidiary Arrangements and to the records maintained pursuant to Articles 50-57; and - In the event of Zimbabwe concluding that any unusual circumstances require extended limitations on access by the Agency, Zimbabwe and the Agency shall promptly make arrangements with a view to enabling the Agency to discharge its safeguards responsibilities in the light of these limitations.
+- (a) For the purposes specified in Article 70(a) and (b) and until such time as the strategic points have been specified in the Subsidiary Arrangements, the Agency inspectors shall have access to any location where the initial report or any inspections carried out in connection with it indicate that nuclear material is present; - (b) For the purposes specified in Article 70(c) the inspectors shall have access to any location of which the Agency has been notified in accordance with Articles 91(d)(iii) or 94(d)(iii);

+- (c) For the purposes specified in Article 71 the inspectors shall have access only to the strategic points specified in the Subsidiary Arrangements and to the records maintained pursuant to Articles 50-57; and - (d) In the event of the Marshall Islands concluding that any unusual circumstances require extended limitations on access by the Agency, the Marshall Islands and the Agency shall promptly make arrangements with a view to enabling the Agency to discharge its safeguards responsibilities in the light of these limitations.
 The Director General shall report each such arrangement to the Board.

-In circumstances which may lead to special inspections for the purposes specified in Article 72 Zimbabwe and the Agency shall consult forthwith.
+In circumstances which may lead to special inspections for the purposes specified in Article 72 the Marshall Islands and the Agency shall consult forthwith.
 As a result of such consultations the Agency may:

-- (a) make inspections in addition to the routine inspection effort provided for in Articles 77-81; and - (b) obtain access, in agreement with Zimbabwe, to information or locations in addition to those specified in Article 75.
-Any disagreement concerning the need for additional access shall be resolved in accordance with Articles 21 and 22; in case action by Zimbabwe is essential and urgent, Article 18 shall apply.
+- (a) make inspections in addition to the routine inspection effort provided for in Articles 77-81; and - (b) obtain access, in agreement with the Marshall Islands, to information or locations in addition to those specified in Article 75.
+Any disagreement concerning the need for additional access shall be resolved in accordance with Articles 21 and 22; in case action by the Marshall Islands is essential and urgent, Article 18 shall apply.